Goitre is a swelling at the base of your neck. It's caused by an enlarged thyroid gland. Find out more about causes, symptoms and treatments here.

-This condition causes the thyroid gland in the neck to produce too much thyroid hormone, and can eventually lead to goitre and bulging eyes.
+In this autoimmune condition, the thyroid gland in the neck produces too much thyroid hormone that can cause tremor, anxiety, a racing heart, goitre and bulging eyes.

 Hashimoto's disease can cause your body to produce too little thyroid hormone.
 Find out more about its causes, symptoms and treatment.

-If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you may experience a range of health problems.
-Learn more here.
+If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you may experience a range of health problems — learn more here.

 Iodine and your health

 Iodine is essential for your cells to make proteins, and to build your bones and nerves.
 Learn about how to get enough iodine in your diet.